zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

         }
     }

-Try reloading your application once and you'll see that everything remains as it is and no error occurs.
-This is so because we haven't actually added any configuration to our module yet.
-Let's finally get started and add the new route to our module:
+Reload your application and you'll see that everything remains as it was.
+Next we add the new route to our configuration file:

 .. code-block:: php
    :linenos: